+This is why building an in-house email list is one of the email marketing tips.
 An in-house email list that you build over time through people choosing to sign up for it will deliver much better results for your business.
 Not only does the opt-in approach keep your company emails operating legally, but it also results in a more engaged email list.

 You may still get a few unsubscribes every now and then, which is normal.
 However, the engagement and results you get from your email marketing efforts will be much more meaningful – both for your customers and for your business’s bottom line.

 2. Focus on Good Design and Providing Value

 Another one of the most useful email marketing tips is to focus on good design and providing valuable content.
 Once people opt-in to your email list, whether through an offer, by signing up for a newsletter, or something else, make sure you are sending something worthwhile.